CyCat-project/cycat-project-website/faq.md

 bodyClass: page-about
 ---

-# Frequently Asked Questions about The universal CYbersecurity resource CATalogue (CyCAT.org)
+# Frequently Asked Questions about The Cybersecurity resource CATalogue (CyCAT.org)

 # Do you compete with project X?